 A listing of faulty packets received by findu.com is also available.
-If your packets appear in this listing, to find the problem you may want to compare with the packets in CW Weather packets or DW Weather packets or EW Weather packets.
+If your packets appear in this listing, to find the problem you may want to compare with the packets in CW Weather packets or DW Weather packets or EW Weather packets or FW Weather packets.

 A good way to accurately determine your latitude, longitude and elevation is given under item # 4 in the CWOP FAQ.